MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-authentication/auth-flow-bot.md

 3. The bot constructs the URL to the start page of the authentication flow, and sends a card to the user with a `signin` action. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/469952a26d618dbf884a3be53c7d921cc580b1e2/src/dialogs/BaseIdentityDialog.ts#L160-L190))
     * Like other application auth flows in Teams, the start page must be on a domain that's in your `validDomains` list, and on the same domain as the post-login redirect page.
     * **IMPORTANT**: The OAuth 2.0 authorization code grant flow calls for a `state` parameter in the authentication request which contains a unique session token to prevent a [cross-site request forgery attack](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 The example uses a randomly-generated GUID.
-4. When the user clicks on the *signin* button, Teams opens a popup window and navigates it to the start page.
+4. When the user selects on the *signin* button, Teams opens a popup window and navigates it to the start page.
 5. The start page redirects the user to the identity provider's `authorize` endpoint. ([View code](https://github.com/OfficeDev/microsoft-teams-sample-auth-node/blob/469952a26d618dbf884a3be53c7d921cc580b1e2/public/html/auth-start.html#L51-L56))
 6. On the provider's site, the user signs in and grants access to the bot.
 7. The provider takes the user to the bot's OAuth redirect page, with an authorization code.